-Compassion in Dying drafts and sponsors legislation passed in California (AB 487), requiring that physicians receive continuing education in pain management.
+Compassion in Dying drafts and sponsors legislation passed in California (AB 487) requiring that physicians receive continuing education in pain management.

 Attorneys present oral arguments for Oregon v.
 Ashcroft arguing states’ rights.
-Months later, Judge Jones rules against Ashcroft and rebukes the federal government for its attempt to “stifle an ongoing, earnest and profound debate in the various states concerning physician-assisted suicide.”
+Months later, Judge Robert E. Jones rules against Ashcroft and rebukes the federal government for its attempt to “stifle an ongoing, earnest and profound debate in the various states concerning physician-assisted suicide.”

 The Hemlock Society evolves to become End-of-Life Choices.

 The Department of Justice appeals Oregon v.
 Ashcroft to the United States Ninth Circuit Court of Appeals.
-The Ninth Circuit Court affirms the lower court, leaving the Oregon Death with Dignity Act intact.
+The Ninth Circuit Court affirms the lower court, leaving the Oregon Death With Dignity Act intact.